 Neil also advises and assists in general migration visa classes including student, partner and family.

-- Business and investment visa advisory for high wealth individuals wishing to settle in Australia, including the making of subclass 188 (Business Innovation) visas and subclass 132 (Business Talent) visas.
+- Business and investment visa advisory for high wealth individuals wishing to settle in Australia, including the making of subclass 188 and subclass 888 (Business Innovation) visa applications.

 - Family visa applications including partner and parent visa applications.